Identification

 Also, it has become undisputable since 2020, and in some of the cases even earlier,[7] that certain types of vulnerabilities should be, and in practice are, identified by other state institutions, but also CSOs.
 Identification of such vulnerabilities is done through different forms such as decisions, reports, findings or expert opinions.
 Asylum authorities have been taking these into consideration during the decision-making process, which so far has been the case predominately with regards to UASCs, but also other vulnerable applicants:

 1. UASC – the best interest determination assessment (BID) which is accompanied by a BID decision is conducted by the Social Welfare Centres (under the supervision of IDEAS – implementing partner of UNHCR).
-This decision contains description of different vulnerabilities which the temporary legal guardian, but also the case worker within the competent Social Welfare Centre, have determined.
+This decision contains description of different vulnerabilities which the temporary legal guardian, but also the case worker within the competent Social Welfare Centre, have determined and which are relevant for granting international protection;

-2. Survivors of trafficking in human beings – decision on granting the status of the survivor of the trafficking in human beings which is conducted by the Government’s Centre for Human Trafficking Victims’ Protection (CHTV) and which contains relevant segments of applicants’ vulnerability.
+2. Survivors of trafficking in human beings – decision on granting the status of the survivor of the trafficking in human beings which is conducted by the Government’s Centre for Human Trafficking Victims’ Protection (CHTV) and which contains relevant segments of applicants’ vulnerability, but also description of different forms of exploitation, some of which can be qualified as acts of persecution;

 4. Psychological reports – drafted and provided by CSOs PIN and IAN and which are frequently cited in positive decisions.
-This also means that psychological reports are provided mainly by CSOs.
+This also means that psychological reports are provided mainly by CSOs who are contacted by legal representatives;

-As for the screening of the needs in terms of the special reception guarantees, it is safe to say that such screening does not exist.
-Even when the vulnerability is determined, special reception conditions are not provided for anyone except potentially for survivors of human trafficking and women at the imminent risk of SGBV (placed in CSO Atina’s safe house), and also those UASC who decided to apply for asylum.
+To reiterate, it is safe to say that vulnerability screening within reception facilities does not exist.
+Even when the vulnerability is determined, special reception conditions are not provided for anyone except potentially for survivors of human trafficking and women at the imminent risk of SGBV (placed in CSO Atina’s safe house), and also UASC who decided to apply for asylum.
 For all other categories, they are provided with regular accommodation unless they are not suffering from medical conditions that are so serious that their health can significantly deteriorate of life can be threatened if not accommodated in a medical institution.

 Regardless of the type of vulnerability, the common feature of all kinds of screening mechanisms is that they largely depend on the work of and referrals made by different CSOs, but are in many cases conducted in cooperation with different state institutions.
 Thus, the State support system can be described as partially effective with regards to UASCs and survivors of human trafficking, and strongly dependant on the limited resources of CSOs who assist UASC, survivors of trafficking in human beings, victims of SGBV, persons with health and mental issues, torture survivors, etc.

 It should be also borne in mind that the capacities of CSOs are also limited and not always of the highest quality.
-For that reason, it is safe to say that only small number of vulnerable persons that may be in need of international protection receive the comprehensive support and mainly after they are channelled through the asylum procedure.
-For those persons who are in need of international protection but are not registered as asylum seekers, the limited support is almost exclusively provided by CSOs, or not at all.
+For that reason, it is safe to say that only small numbers of vulnerable persons that may be in need of international protection receive the comprehensive support and mainly after they are channelled through the asylum procedure.
+For persons who are in need of international protection but are not registered as asylum seekers, the limited support is almost exclusively provided by CSOs, or not at all.
 However, the past several years has shown some improvements in the joint work of state institutions and CSOs.
+The biggest problem are the so called front line workers who are getting in first contact with persons that might be in need of international protection and who are employed in asylum and reception centres, CSOs, but also international organisations, and who are providing first information to potential asylum seekers.
+There is no screening tools systematically applied and the practice has shown that identified cases are usually the one which are most flagrant or most oblivious, while for many other cases where survivors and vulnerable beneficiaries are not obviously displaying sings of vulnerability remain under the radar and leave Serbia without getting specific information relevant for their problem.
+The following several cases corroborate this statement and reflect the recommendations of international bodies for the protection of human rights such as HRC and GRETA:

 Unaccompanied and separated children